-One of the biggest and most active clubs in the Athletic Union.
-CUMC prides itself on being able to offer the widest ranging and entertaining experiences for all our new and current members.
-We offer something for everyone: From our social nights out to the boulders of Fontainebleau, there is great scope for complete beginners and experienced climbers alike to explore, play, and push themselves in situations many people would never even dream of!
-The only limit in this club is your own enthusiasm!
+As one of the biggest and most active clubs in the Athletic Union, CUMC prides itself on being able to offer the widest-ranging and entertaining experiences for all our new and current members.
+We offer something for everyone: from our social nights out to the boulders of Fontainebleau, there is great scope for complete beginners and experienced climbers alike to explore, play, and push themselves in situations many people would never even dream of!
+The only limit in this club is your enthusiasm!
 Membership is available to all students attending Cardiff University, and there is also a limited number of associated memberships for ultra-keen students not studying at Cardiff.
 Our members are a mixture of undergrads and postgrads.
 You are never too late, young, or old to join!
 It doesn't matter what stage of your university degree you are at.

 (Images: Above; "Tighter-Lighter-Brighter", Fontainbleau 2019.
 Below left; Cosmique Arete, French Alps.
 Below Right; El Chorro, Spain).